How Do I Choose my Domain Name?

-Choosing the perfect domain name is not an easy job, but it is a critically important element of your website.
+Choosing the perfect domain name is not always easy, but it's a critically important element of your website!

-A good domain name aids in elevating a website to the status of a “well-known” domain brand, while a bad domain name can make the website drop somewhere to the bottom of the digital world.
+A good domain name helps to elevate a website to the status of a “well-known” domain brand.
+A bad domain name, on the other hand, can make the website drop somewhere to the bottom of the digital world.

-Here you can find a full list of the domains currently available
+Here you find a full list of the domains currently available

 Try to avoid double domains like yourdomain.free.com.
 Having a double domain will save you a couple of euros, but it will also give off a cheap vibe and appear less “serious,” which can lead to missing out on potential customers and/or clients.

 Domain extension options

 Local domain extension (.nl)

 International domain extensions (.com, .net, .org, .info, .eu)